 For the majority of companies across all industries, video conferencing has become the new normal.
-Whether it’s to help facilitate remote work, bring people in disparate locations together for meetings, or conducting a video job interview, video calls are only increasing in frequency and importance.
+Whether it’s to help facilitate remote work, bring people in disparate locations together for meetings, or conduct a video job interview, video calls are only increasing in frequency and importance.

 If you’re an executive looking for your next role, your video presence is going to become a factor in your “hireability.”
 This means you’ll have to master:

-- Having a professional-looking set up for your in-home video conferences
+- Having a professional-looking setup for your in-home video conferences

 - Becoming proficient in all major video conferencing platforms

 - Being able to “expect the unexpected” like video malfunctions while working through them

 Let’s take a look at each component individually, and how addressing each one can give you a leg-up not just in obtaining a new role but in excelling in that role going forward.

 Have a professional-looking set-up for your online interview